roboseb/js-final-project/README.md

     Got a color scheme and font for the rest of the app, and the general navbar looks like a real navbar now.
 Time for the fun part, cleaning up the store and assets pages and seeing how much functionality I really wanna have here.
 Can you sell items?
 Probably not, at least not now.
 This project has to end by the end of day tomorrow.

+Aug 3rd, 2022

+    My phone has been charging at a rate of about 1% per hour, which is a fucking nightmare.
+Not that I need my phone for most things, but it's infuriating just to have technology not do what it's supposed to.

+    Finished my "last" cigarette yesterday.
+We'll see how today goes, but so far so good.
+I felt real shit when I switched from vaping to smoking, and I don't feel bad in the same way right now.
+Gotta keep working on this project, cause at this point I think I'm gonna wrap it up today.
+Fix the most necessary and fixible issues, add any reasonably simple features to add, and then move on.
+Daddy's running out of money and needs a job.

 ---To-Do---